AshXmj/discount-optimization-project/README.md

 ## 📊 Results
 - Regression models were trained and evaluated to predict profit outcomes based on discount strategies.
-- Feature importance analysis provided insights on which features influence profit the most.
+- Analysis indicated that offering an **optimal discount range of approximately 7.3%** maximizes profitability while avoiding unnecessary revenue loss.
+- Feature importance analysis revealed that `LineDiscountPercent`, `LineSalesAccountVal`, and `ItemWiseDiscountsTotal` are key factors affecting profit.
-- Visualizations demonstrated error distributions and model comparisons.
+- Visualizations demonstrated error distributions, model comparisons, and the effect of varying discount rates on predicted profit.

 ## ✅ Conclusion
-The models offer a data-driven approach to estimate how discounts impact profitability, supporting strategic discount planning and customer targeting.
+This project demonstrates a data-driven approach to evaluating and optimizing discount strategies using regression modeling and detailed feature analysis.
+By identifying an optimal discount range of approximately 7.3%, the analysis helps maximize profitability without over-discounting.
+The combination of EDA, careful preprocessing, and multiple regression models allowed for a thorough understanding of how different features, especially discount percentage and sales value, impact overall profit.
+These findings provide actionable insights for businesses to design more effective discount campaigns, improve pricing strategies, and drive sustainable revenue growth.

 ## 💻 Tech Stack
 - Python (Pandas, NumPy, Scikit-learn, Seaborn, Matplotlib)